govex/performance-management-getting-started/introduction-to-performance-management.md

 Although there are a variety of performance management systems, including Lean and Six Sigma, “Stat” is one performance management tool that cities across the country have used to drive increases in performance.
 Each city customizes its stat program to its needs, but stat programs almost always include public political commitment to defined goals, continuous measurement and review of data, regular meetings with senior officials to take stock of progress, and ongoing action based on the data being tracked.
 These elements combine to create a system that encourages commitment, measurement, collaboration, action, and accountability.

-In an increasingly tech-savvy and connected world, government performance is closely watched.
 Performance management helps government entities use technology and data to openly set goals, hold participants accountable, connect to stakeholders, track progress, and achieve results.
 By linking data to overarching priorities, collecting and analyzing data and evidence, and determining the desired outputs and outcomes, city leaders can use performance management to best administer policies and programs to the benefit of their community and residents.

 ## Launching a Performance Management Program